CiscoMerchan/TEST02/README.md

 **Now that we know that the LoginForm is receiving the data**

-**Challenge: If user enter the predetermined email and password open “success.html”, else to “denied.html”**
+**Challenge 7: If user enter the predetermined email and password open “success.html”, else to “denied.html”**

    * If email: “admin@test.com” and password:”12345678”.
 Render 'success.html'.